Enhu/HatRandomizerItemTracker/README.md

 # HatRandomizerChecklist
-A simple checklist for the Archipelago Hat Randomizer
+A simple item checklist for the Archipelago Hat Randomizer